influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 |   4-6 cores | 8-32 GB | 500-1000 |         < 250,000 |                < 25 |   < 1,000,000 |
 |    8+ cores |  32+ GB |    1000+ |         > 250,000 |                > 25 |   > 1,000,000 |

 * **Queries per second for moderate queries.** Queries vary widely in their impact on the system.
 For simple or complex queries, we recommend testing and adjusting the suggested requirements as needed.
-See [query guidelines](#query-guidelines) for detail.
+See [query guidelines](#query-guidelines) for details.

 ## Cluster guidelines